 The following week, I'll be at Martha's Vineyard African American Film Festival where "You Can Go" will screen as part of the HBO Short Film Competition before returning to NYC for the NBCUniversal Short Film Festival Semi-Finals.
 It's an honor to have such support behind this project and I look forward to bringing it to wider audiences this fall.

 After showings in Seattle and Montreal, You Can Go recently made its European debut at the XXIII Capalbio International Film Festival in Tuscany where it was awarded the RIGENERAZIONE Prize.
-The festival, founded by the legendary Michelangelo Antonioni, is uniquely dedicated to the art of short film (and also happens to take place in a medieval hilltop castle).
+The festival, founded by the legendary Michelangelo Antonioni, is uniquely dedicated to the art of short film (and also happens to take place in a really cool medieval hilltop castle).
 It was inspiring to see so much great work from around the world -- particularly from those who are working under some of the most challenging socio-political conditions.
 Congrats to everyone on their films!